vdsm/virtual-dsm/readme.md

   * ### What are the differences compared to standard DSM? ###

-    There are only three minor differences: the Virtual Machine Manager package is not available, Surveillance Station does not include any free licenses, and logging in to your Synology account does not work.
+    There are only three minor differences: the Virtual Machine Manager package is not available, Surveillance Station does not include any free licenses, and logging in to your Synology account is not supported.

 ## Acknowledgments